ec-europa/toolkit/docs/configuring-project.md

 ### build.xml

-The [build.xml] file has be located in the root of your project.
-This file should not be altered in any way.
+The [build.xml] file has be located in the root of your project, this file should not be altered in any way.
 It contains the link to your toolkit and it is the default file that Phing looks for when you execute it.

-### buld.project.xml
+### build.project.xml

 If there is a need to customize certain build targets you can override them by placing a [build.project.xml] file in the root of your project.
 Then it is just